 The AF that is part of operator's trust domain may invoke the services directly with TSCTSF.

+The TSCTSF may also invoke the Ntsctsf_TimeSynchronization_ConfigDelete service operation when it determines (based on notifications from the AMF(s), see steps 3-7 of clause 4.15.9.3.2) that the UE(s) are outside the Spatial validity condition.

 3. The TSCTSF responds with the Ntsctsf_TimeSynchronization_ConfigDelete response.